hithereiamaliff/mcp-nextcloud/README.md

 ## 🔍 Revolutionary Unified WebDAV Search Feature

-The crown jewel of this MCP server is the powerful **unified search system** for WebDAV files, inspired by modern search interfaces like mcp-datagovmy.
+The crown jewel of this MCP server is the powerful **unified search system** for WebDAV files, inspired by modern search interfaces like on an another MCP that I have created: [mcp-datagovmy](https://github.com/hithereiamaliff/mcp-datagovmy).
 This completely transforms how you interact with your Nextcloud files by eliminating the need to specify exact file paths.

 ### ✨ Key Features